Air Force 45, Nevada 38 (OT)

 Air Force 45, Nevada 38 (OT): Shayne Davern’s second touchdown run, a 3-yarder in the extra session, provided the host Falcons with the victory over the Wolf Pack in Mountain West play.

-Kale Pearson passed for three touchdowns and rushed for another as Air Force (8-2, 4-2) won its fourth consecutive game.
+Kale Pearson passed for three touchdowns and rushed for another as Air Force (8-2, 4-2 Mountain West) won its fourth consecutive game.
 Davern had 97 rushing yards as the Falcons rolled up 342 yards on the ground.

 Pearson tossed a 25-yard scoring pass to Garrett Brown as Air Force took a 28-21 lead late in the third quarter before Jackson tied it on a short run early in the fourth.
 Fajardo’s 21-yard scoring pass to Jerico Richardson gave Nevada a 35-31 advantage with 7:03 to go and Pearson put the Falcons ahead on a 16-yard run with 4:13 left before Nevada’s Brent Zuzo kicked a tying 22-yard field goal with 12 seconds left.

 Pearson threw two touchdown passes and Davern rushed for one in the first half as Air Force took a 21-14 halftime lead.
-Fajardo threw a scoring pass to Henderson and Jackson rushed for one for the Wolf Pack.
+Fajardo countered with his scoring pass to Henderson, who finished with five catches for 74 yards, and Jackson rushed for one for the Wolf Pack.

-Note: (Updated: ADDS Henderson’s receiving line in graph 5 Light editing throughout)